 First, test it internally to ensure the questions are straightforward and the survey functions correctly.
 Then, send the survey to a small group of participants and closely watch email open and survey completion rates.
 You might have to adjust email subject lines, body copy, or the day and time you send to get the desired completion rates.

-2. Design Your VUI Dialog Flow Based on Survey Insights
+2. Design Your VUI Dialogue Flow Based on Survey Insights

 Insights from your UX survey have aligned your team on how VUIs can best serve your customers.
 Now it’s time to start designing your VUI user experience.
 Where do you get started?

 The process is the same as designing for screens: sketch, refine, prototype, usability test, and refine.
-But rather than having screen flows with UI elements, you’ll design a dialog flow.
+But rather than having screen flows with UI elements, you’ll design a dialogue flow.

 Like designing a GUI, designing the dialogue flow for a voice user interface (VUI) involves defining the interaction between the user and the VUI.
 Here are some steps you can follow to design a dialogue flow: